dustin-nguyen-qil/SEMI_VCCReID/README.md

 - Trained model will be automatically saved to `work_space/save`.
 - Testing results will be automatically saved to `work_space/output`.

-If you want to train from checkpoint, add checkpoint path to `config.py`.
+If you want to train from checkpoint, add checkpoint path to RESUME in `config.py`.

 #### Run evaluation only

-- Download our pretrained model from [here], put it in `work_space/save`.
+- Download our pretrained model from [here](), put it in `work_space/save`.
 - Replace the path to the pretrained model in `test.py`
 - Run
 ```bash